Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Introduction

-The Poisson structure extends on the semistable moduli space, since the locus of stable $G$-Higgs bundles is dense in the moduli space of semistable $G$-Higgs bundles.
-However, the notion of stability we consider here does depend on the choice of a faithful representation $G \hookrightarrow \text{GL}(V)$.
-In the particular case when the group $G$ is a semisimple linear algebraic group over $\mathbb{C}$, the stability condition does not depend on the faithful representation (see \cite{BaBisNa, Nori}).
-An alternative notion of (semi)stability for parabolic principal $G$-bundles and parabolic $G$-Higgs bundles is considered in the more recent work of O. Biquard, O. Garc\'{i}a-Prada and I. Mundet i Riera \cite{BiGaRi}.
-We believe that the arguments in the proof of Theorem \ref{405} can be used for constructing a Poisson structure on the moduli space with respect to the stability condition from \cite{BiGaRi} and hope to return to this question in a future article.
+The notion of stability we consider here does not depend on the choice of a faithful representation $G \hookrightarrow \text{GL}(V)$.
+An alternative notion of (semi)stability for parabolic principal $G$-bundles and parabolic $G$-Higgs bundles is considered in the more recent work of Biquard, Garc\'{i}a-Prada and Mundet i Riera \cite{BiGaRi}.
+Furthermore, it is proven by the authors recently that the stability condition considered in this paper is equivalent to Ramanathan's stability condition of the corresponding logahoric Higgs torsor \cite{KSZ23}.

 Note that in the special case of a root stack and a parabolic structure when all parabolic weights are rational, there is an alternative description of parabolic bundles as orbifold bundles (see \cite{Biswas2,FuSt,KSZ,NaSt}).
-Therefore, our theorems provide an orbifold version of the result of F. Bottacin \cite{Bot} and E. Markman \cite{Mar} in the case of simple pole divisors, as was first conjectured by M. Logares and J. Martens \cite[Section 5.2]{LoMa}; moreover, this result is generalized here even further to the case when $\mathcal{X}$ is a Deligne-Mumford stack and the Poisson structure is considered not only on the moduli space, but also on the moduli stack.
+Therefore, our theorems provide an orbifold version of the result of Bottacin \cite{Bot} and Markman \cite{Mar} in the case of simple pole divisors, as was first conjectured by Logares and Martens \cite[\S 5.2]{LoMa}.